cxvisa/Wave/README.md

 A complete list of features will run into more than hundred lines.

-Around December of 2013, Brocade decided to donate the code to open source community under Apache License 2.0 as part of its obligations when it joined OpenDayLight project as a Platinum member.
+Around December of 2013, Brocade decided to donate the code to open source community under Apache License 2.0 as part of the committment when it joined OpenDayLight project as a Platinum member.

 Brocade donated source code can be accessed from [here](https://github.com/brocadeodl/ODL-Proxy/tree/genesis)